A Crown of Ivy and Glass

 The Middlemist Trilogy

-The Middlemist Trilogy consists of two books — series is set to expand with the upcoming release of one more book.
+The Middlemist Trilogy consists of three books — considered a complete series.
 The current recommended reading order for the series is provided below.